kobinabrandon/kobinabrandon/README.md

 - A language translation [system](https://github.com/kobinabrandon/translate-with-transformers)

 ### Private Projects
-My private projects generally fall into one of three categories:
-- client work.
-- projects that I intend to monetise.
-- projects that I simply don't want to have on display at the moment
+My most active private repositories generally revolve around code that I intend to monetise.
+My most ambitious project to date falls into this category, and I'm hoping that I'll make enough from it to support the costs of hosting.
+It will require me to acquire write code that extends well beyond machine learning.

 ### Other Interests
 - Beyond my personal professional goals, I would like to somehow apply my skills to contribute in some small way to the technological and economic advancement of my fellow Africans.
 - I want to be able to use languages other than Python when necessary, so I'm actively learning Go, and have started dipping my toes into Rust.